xcat2/confluent-docs/docs/installxcat_rhel.md

 ```sh
 service xcatd status
 ```
-At this point, source the script below for xCAT commandline functionality or logout and log back in.
+At this point, source the script below for xCAT command line functionality or logout and log back in.
 ```sh
 source /etc/profile.d/xcat.sh
 ```